 Again, the TCPA’s goal is to protect consumers and businesses from unsolicited advertisements.
 For brands, this means that you cannot send unsolicited marketing text messages to consumers unless they voluntarily give their information to you via a website where it is made clear what their information will be used for.

 Sounds pretty simple right?
 And it is!
 Except for unsubscribes, and a variety of other guidelines and rules.
 Don’t worry, we’ll dive into each of them.

-Okay, so what happens if you break the law and violate TCPA?
+Okay, so what happens if you break the law and violate TCPA regulations?
 Great question!

 You will be fined.
 A lot.

 Fines are usually up to $500 per violation, and they are the most common punishment for non-compliance.
 Certain violations can climb up to $1,500.
 That's potentially $1,500 per text message you send to a customer who either: